BOTSHABELO COMMUNITY DEVELOPMENT PROJECT

 This year, we are looking for 8 volunteers to join us for a one-of-a-kind experience from September 1 - 18, 2020.
 Do you love to volunteer?
 Do you love to travel?
 Do you love giving back to those most in need?
 Are you always planning your next trip?
 Are you passionate about making difference?
 If you answered "hell yeah" to all of these questions, then this trip is the perfect fit for you.

 Check out the itinerary below for a sneak peak at the Botshabelo Volunteer Experience.
-Registration for the 2020 Volunteer Experience opens January 24, 2020.
+The 2020 Botshabelo Volunteer Experience has now closed.
 Interested in learning more or joining in the future?
 Click "learn more" below.

 Duration: 18 days, 17 nights